 Jeanette Johnson, founder of popular style blog J’s Everyday Fashion, shares her personal journey and the stories of other women, examining how we can best explore our quest for beauty while still honoring our faith and personal values and being responsible consumers.
 Jeanette delves into topics that many women grapple with: Is fashion selfish?
 Is it necessary?
 Does it dishonor our faith?
 With an in-depth look at issues like healthy self-esteem, modesty, and how fashion fits into the big picture, Jeanette offers practical, thoughtful insight, guiding every woman to conquer her fashion guilt and achieve “personal style with purpose.”

-Join the Fashion & Faith Facebook Group
+Fashion & Faith Facebook Group

 In The Media